LuGomes/docker-k8s/README.md

   - docker run -e CI=true lugomes/docker-react npm run test
 ```

-**AWS Elastic Beanstalk** is an easy way to run a single container app in production.
+**AWS Elastic Beanstalk** is an easy way to run a **single container app in production**.
 Easy steps to create an instance of it in AWS, just include Docker config for the environment.
 Requests to our web app are then handled by a `load balancer` that routes requests to a virtual machine running Docker.
-It monitors the amount of traffic coming in to our dockerized app.
+It monitors the amount of traffic coming into our dockerized app.
 If a threshold is reached it adds in more machines to handle traffic.
 So the benefit of this AWS service is scalability of our application!

 More config in travis.yml to deploy after tests ran in Travis CI.
-Generated API keys using AWS IAM service that Travis CI can use to deploy our application.
-Those are added using Travis UI since we do not want to commit those.
+Generated API keys using AWS IAM service that Travis CI can use to deploy our application (more specifically created a `User` that has `AWSElasticBeanstalkFullAccess`).
+Those environment variables are added using Travis UI since we do not want to commit those.

 ```
 deploy:
   provider: elasticbeanstalk